-Subsequently, a model of soft skills paradigms and digital literacy frameworks interoperability in FLE is suggested:
+Subsequently, a grid of interoperable soft skills paradigms and digital literacy frameworks interoperability in FLE is suggested:

-1) UNESCO ICT Competence Framework [39], customized for in-training and in-service teachers accommodates the

-- European e-competence framework guideline [13], customized according to European professional competence framework, accommodates the following soft skills in terms of digital competence requirements for vocational activity: service orientation; attention to detail, learning strategies, leadership and social influence, cognitive creativity and flexibility, coordination and time-management; human resources management; - 3) Digital Competence 2020 framework [12] for general public, accommodates the following soft skills in terms of digital competence requirements for efficient digital citizenship: Communication and collaboration, creativity and adaptability, learning and innovation, trustworthiness, emotional intelligence, complex problem solving.
+- 1) UNESCO ICT and AI Competence Framework [39], customized for in-training and in-service teachers accommodates the following types of soft skills in terms of digital competence requirements: collaboration, team-work, problem-solving, reasoning and ideation. - 2) European e-competence framework guideline [13], customized according to European professional competence framework, accommodates the following soft skills in terms of digital competence requirements for vocational activity: service orientation; attention to detail, learning strategies, leadership and social influence, cognitive creativity and flexibility, coordination and time-management; human resources management; - 3) Digital Competence 2.0 framework [12] for general public, accommodates the following soft skills in terms of digital competence requirements for efficient digital citizenship: Communication and collaboration, creativity and adaptability, learning and innovation, trustworthiness, emotional intelligence, complex problem solving.

-Thus, the fundamental interdisciplinarity, that COVID-19 digital procedural transformations imposed on the educational process in the area of Foreign languages acquisition, is verified by a unified framework of correspondence between the components of a crucial communicative competence [19], comprising of a diverse skillset, and various aspects of ICT competence in Liberal Arts [3; 12; 13; 39;], utilized in the educational process, elaborated for the purposes of this study (Fig. 5):
+Thus, the fundamental interdisciplinarity, that digital procedural transformations imposed on the educational process in the area of Foreign languages acquisition, is verified by a unified framework of correspondence between the components of a crucial communicative competence [19], comprising of a diverse skillset, and various aspects of digital competence in Liberal Arts [3; 12; 13; 39;], utilized in the educational process, elaborated for the purposes of this study).